 Calculate how much recruitment would have to change to maintain current fishery yields, given the projected yield per recruit.
 How does this compare to the observed changes in recruitment (by species or region)?
 How much would be needed to satisfy projected demand for seafood?

 Determine if there are any ways in which fisheries management could be changed to mitigate changes in yield with the new knowledge of which population process is driving changes.
 (A potential example is thinking about how selectivity could be modified to change yields.)

 What is the relative contribution of changes in different population processes to change in yields?
-Is recruitment driving the boat or changes in growth?
+Is recruitment driving the boat or changes in growth? – aa: how do we explore recruitment?
+Isn’t it set as numbers at age 0?
+Let’s say growth and maturation will affect recruitment, but do we account for it?

 Do we have to fish harder or softer to maximize yield per recruit?
 To achieve B40?